 Where We Stayed in St. Maarten

-This is why, during our visit, we referred to Ascend Collection Alegria Hotel as our “home base.”
+This is why, during our visit, we referred to Alegria Boutique Hotel as our “home base.”
 When we returned to the hotel after a full day of experiences, we unwound in comfort and space to reflect on the day and plot our path for the next.
 Although, what was very different from home is that we did all this with a balcony view over the Caribbean Sea, often with a sailboat or catamaran tracking across the horizon at sunset.
 Or, there was always the option to relax in the saltwater pool.